bitdegree/challenge-front-end-typescript/README.md

 ## First steps
 1. Fork this repo
-2. Create a single-page application for a blogging website with Angular 2+ (or other JavaScript framework)
+2. Create a single-page application for a blogging website with Angular / Next / React
 4. Use TypeScript if your framework of choice supports it
 5. Prepare a pull request and let us know that you are done